williameiji/williameiji/README.md

 🔖I am a full stack web developer and gamer.
 I love programming.😁 As a programmer, I like to pay attention to details, and always seek new knowledge.

+I worked in the education field for a few years, starting with customer service to managing the team, I ended up entering the technology field by referral.
+I started studying frontend and then backend, I got really interested in the devops part!

 <br />
 <br />